-BMW Service: Ashford trusts Boxer
+BMW Servicing Ashford

 Ashford, Hounslow and Twickenham drivers have been coming to us for 32 years, and with our Bosch affiliation our local ties and friendly service meet the global German engineering network- for equipment, parts and knowledge no other garage network could bring to the table.

 Having been established since 1985 and operating from a well equipped workshop facility, our courteous staff are highly experienced and very well trained in the latest equipment.
 Our attention to detail together with personal service enables us to provide you with a service second to none.

 We have extensive experience with BMW models including 1 series, 3 series, 5 series, 6 series, 7 series and M3 / M5 ranges.